qiime2/q2dataflow/README.md

 Note that when a new release becomes available, it is currently necessary to update the qiime2 environment name used in the dockerfile (e.g., changing `RUN echo "conda activate qiime2-2022.8"` to `RUN echo "conda activate qiime2-2023.2"`)

+If running on Mac, it is also necessary to install and run Docker Desktop.

 Using this dockerfile, a docker image can be built from the command line in the top `q2dataflow` directory using the command

 ```docker build docker/ --build-arg CACHEBUST=$(date +%s) --tag testq2dataflow```